Skip to Content

 Stack Of Plastic Storage Containers

 The key to storing potting soil over winter is to make sure it’s in a good container.
 If you try to store your mix in the plastic bag it came in, you’re just asking for trouble.
+As we mentioned before, soil is a messy commodity to have it get away from you from a torn bag.

 A solid, water-proof container with a tight lid is the best.
 Plastic totes are an excellent choice because they are inexpensive, easy to find, and have a relatively secure lid.
+They can also be found in many sizes.

-They can also be found in so many sizes, you’re sure to get the right one for your stash of potting mix.
 Wood can let dampness seep in, and unglazed ceramic has the same problem.
 A metal container may work, though getting a good seal with the lid can be tougher.

 Once you’ve chosen the container, you should go the extra step to clean it properly before adding your soil.
 Make up a dilute bleach solution and water (1:10 ratio is good enough), and give the container a good scrubbing.